cmarqu/flycheck.github.io/flycheck-versus-flymake.md

 either interactively, or via local variables.

-**Flycheck** provides the local variable `flycheck-checker` to explicitly use a specific syntax checker for a buffer, and the command `flycheck-select-checker` to set this variable interactively.
+**Flycheck** provides the local variable `flycheck-checker` to explicitly use a specific syntax checker for a buffer and the command `flycheck-select-checker` to set this variable interactively.

 ### Multiple syntax checkers per buffer